Governor 'mortified' by LSU sexual misconduct findings, stands with university's disciplinary actions

 “I am determined that we are going to improve, not only at LSU, but we’re going to make it never happen anywhere else,” Edwards said.

-While vowing to keep students in Louisiana safe from sexual assault, the governor took a stood by how LSU handled the findings since they came from those conducting the investigation.
+While vowing to keep students in Louisiana safe from sexual assault, the governor took a stand by how LSU handled the findings since they came from those conducting the investigation.

 “I’m not going to second guess it,” Edwards said.